Posted by SchoolDays Newshound on 05/03/2012. Tags: Primary School News

 New research has found children aged between five and 13 are more likely to be able to work a DVD player than tie their shoelaces.

-A poll conducted by electricity provider npower revealed 45 per cent of school kids cannot do up their own footwear.
+conducted by electricity provider npower revealed 45 per cent of school kids cannot do up their own footwear.

 However, 67 per cent can load a DVD unaided and 58 per cent know how to access the internet.